 7. Avoid TCM “super foods” unless under the supervision of a TCM doctor

 Luckily, most positive postpartum foods are regularly and widely available!
 That said, you may be familiar with TCM ingredients like ginseng, gingko, and cordyceps.
-Avoid taking these unless you’re working with a TCM doctor.
+Avoid taking these unless you’re working with a TCM doctor or experienced confinement nurse.

 8. Try certain soups to help increase milk production